bhavesh9090/bhavesh9090/README.md

 - Gaming 🎮
 - Coding 💻
-- Learning new technologies 🚀
+- Exploring new tech 🚀

 ---

 # ⭐ Support

-If you like my work, please ⭐ my repositories.
+If you like my work, consider giving a ⭐ to the repositories.

 ---